11 Idioms Using Vegetables

 Meaning: use the expression to say that you want to end a disagreement with someone.

-• The management of the company was holding an olive branch to the strikers.
+• The company’s management was holding an olive branch to the strikers.

 • The last time we had an argument my wife offered an olive branch first.